Mariusthvdb/custom-more-info/README.md

 [![GH-code-size](https://img.shields.io/github/languages/code-size/Mariusthvdb/custom-attributes.svg?color=red&style=flat-square)](https://github.com/Mariusthvdb/custom-attributes)

 ### What is Custom attributes

 This is a custom resource for Home Assistant to customize *which entity attributes are displayed* in the Dashboard on `more-info` cards.
 Moreover, if configured so that no more attributes are left to display (all attributes are filtered), the *attributes dropdown box is not rendered at all*.

+From now on you are in control of the More-info attributes.
+Filter all, unfilter all, or select which to see/hide by glob, domain, device_class, or entity_id.
+Any combination is possible!

 Custom attributes gives the user ultimate control over the attributes in the More-info panel.

 If you want to hide the more-info panel completely, use [Kiosk-mode](https://github.com/NemesisRE/kiosk-mode), which is the ultimate tool for that and much more.